-The Corporation's operations now consist of the following segments:
+The Corporation's operations consist of the following segments:

-- The Broadcasting segment, which includes the operations of TVA Network, specialty services, the marketing of digital products associated with the various televisual brands, and commercial production and custom publishing services; - The Film Production & Audiovisual Services segment, which through its subsidiaries Mels Studios and Postproduction G.P. and Mels Dubbing Inc. provides soundstage, mobile and equipment rental services, as well as dubbing and described video, postproduction and visual effects; - The Magazines segment, which through its subsidiaries, notably TVA Publications Inc. and Les Publications Charron & Cie inc., publishes magazines in various fields including the arts, entertainment, television, fashion and decorating, and markets digital products associated with the various magazine brands; - The Production & Distribution segment, which through the companies in the Incendo group produces and distributes television shows, movies and television series for the world market.
+- The Broadcasting segment, which includes the operations of TVA Network, specialty services, the marketing of digital products associated with the various televisual brands, and commercial production and custom publishing services, including those of its Communications Qolab inc. subsidiary (formerly COLAB Studio Marketing Collaboratif inc.); - The Film Production & Audiovisual Services segment, which through its subsidiaries Mels Studios and Postproduction G.P. and Mels Dubbing Inc. provides soundstage, mobile and production equipment rental services, as well as dubbing and described video ("media accessibility services"), postproduction, virtual production and visual effects; - The Magazines segment, which through its TVA Publications inc. subsidiary, publishes magazines in various fields including the arts, entertainment, television, fashion and decorating, and markets digital products associated with the various magazine brands; - The Production & Distribution segment, which through the companies in the Incendo group produces and distributes television shows, movies and television series for the world market.

-(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts.)
+(Tabular amounts are expressed in thousands of Canadian dollars, except per share and per option amounts)

-28. SEGMENTED INFORMATION (continued)
+27. SEGMENTED INFORMATION (continued)